- Home

 Wastewater Treatment Process

-The wastewater treatment plant receives its flow from the City of Warsaw, Town of Winona Lake, Town of Leesburg, and two mobile home parks.
+The wastewater treatment plant receives its flow from the City of Warsaw, Town of Winona Lake, Town of Leesburg, Tippecanoe and Chapman Regional Sewer District, and two mobile home parks.
 There is one combined sewer overflow at the intersection of Market Street and Columbia Street.
 The plant is permitted to treat 3.9 million gallons per day.
 There are two basic processes, the liquid and solid handling.

 Liquids Process Flow

-• The flow enters the plant from three main pumping stations.
-The flow passes through a flow meter, sampler and a fine screen to remove any large debris.
+- The flow enters the plant from three main pumping stations.
+The flow passes through a flow meter, fine screen to remove large debris, sampler, and a grit removal system.

-• The flow is then divided into two oxidation ditches, each oxidation ditch contains 1.49 million gallons.
+- The flow is then divided into two oxidation ditches.
+Each oxidation ditch contains 1.49 million gallons of water.
 The oxidation ditches provide the biological treatment of the water.
-Microorganisms work to remove the solids, biological oxygen demand, and ammonia.
+Microorganisms work to remove the solids that remain, biological oxygen demand, ammonia, and phosphorus

-• The flow is then sent to a secondary clarifier.
-The microorganisms settle to the bottom of the clarifier and are pumped back to the oxidation ditch.
+- The flow is then sent to a secondary clarifier.
+The microorganisms settle to the bottom of the clarifier and are pumped back to the selector tank.
 The clean water flows out of the tank and goes to disinfection.

 Solids Process Flow

-• The sludge is aerated and remains in the digester for 3 weeks.
-The sludge is then pumped to a gravity belt press.
+- The sludge is then heated and mixed for over 100 days for treatment.
+The sludge is then pumped to a holding tank for dewatering.

 Pre-Treatment Operations